 Reliance on social media as a news source is a dubious proposition.
 The ability to disseminate information instantaneously is revolutionary and incredibly helpful in certain situations, but it is also prone to misuse.
-Whatever their motivation, there is little standing in the way of someone wishing to spread lies or half-truths.
+Whatever their motivation, there is little standing in the way of someone wishing to spread lies or halftruths.
 The lack of any editorial oversight or journalistic ethics essentially means anyone can say anything.
 Even information from reputable sources can be subtly spun away from its original meaning in the span of a single retweet.
 Making matters worse, this state of affairs may be self-perpetuating.
-Pew Research found that people relying on social media as their primary source of news are "less engaged and less knowledgeable" about world events like COVID-19 and the 2020 US Presidential election.16 greater good are inevitably contentious.
-This is doubly true in a bitter election cycle where even the president of the United States and his advisors have had their tweets deleted, sparking cries of favouritism.
+Pew Research found that people relying on social media as their primary source of news are "less engaged and less knowledgeable" about world events like COVID-19 and the 2020 U.S. Presidential election.

 Social media giants such as Facebook and Twitter have started to act more forcefully against misleading claims and hate speech, deleting posts and suspending accounts for violating terms of service.
-While intended to make their platforms more genial and less harmful, actions that pit free speech against concern for the
+While intended to make their platforms more genial and less harmful, actions that pit free speech against concern for the greater good are inevitably contentious.
+This is doubly true in a bitter election cycle where even the president of the United States and his advisors have had their tweets deleted, sparking cries of favoritism.

 None of this takes away from the basic fact that individuals have been awarded the almost magical ability to broadcast their opinions far and wide.
 Everyone has the potential to be as loud as anyone else.
-This is revolutionary and, in some ways, wonderful, but it also has the side effect of devaluing or even demonising expertise.
+This is revolutionary and, in some ways, wonderful, but it also has the side effect of devaluing or even demonizing expertise.
 Having sifted through a flood of information online for appealing ideas, it is not difficult to feel informed-oblivious to small sample sizes and bias.
 This dynamic presents a potential minefield to financial firms, whose very existence hinges on the credibility of their expertise.